denistsoi/franklinchen.github.io/source/_posts/2013-09-18-my-third-meeting-of-the-steel-city-ukuleles.markdown

 ## Ecofest gig

-Sunny gave us more details about the upcoming Ecofest gig that I signed up to take part in.
+Sunny gave us more details about the logistics of our upcoming Ecofest gig that I signed up to take part in.
 We are going to receive nice little spiral-bound books containing the songs for performance.

 ## Study